Health and Safety, Birth to 2 Years

 Parenting groups can help you learn new skills and help ease emotional issues of having a child.
 Groups differ in their focus.
 Some target specific concerns, such as feeding your child.
 Others offer parents a chance to get together with their children for playtime and visiting.
 Contact a local hospital or religious group, or ask your doctor for resources in your area.
 Online parenting groups are also available.

 Connection between parent well-being and child safety

-- Parents and children are hungry and tired, especially right after work and before dinner.
+- Parents and children are hungry and tired.

 - Another baby is expected.